LapisHusky/speedymppserver/protocol.md

 User ID | 12 | Arbitrary bytes, usually expressed as 24 character hexadecimal
-Color | 3 | First byte is red value from 0-255, second is green, third is blue Bitflags | 8 | 8 true/false values, with the first being the least significant bit, eighth being the most significant bit Varlong | 1 - 10 | Variable length integer, follows unsigned LEB128 format.
-String | 1+ | Begins with a Varlong expressing the byte length of the string, the bytes that follow are the string's content, UTF-8 encoded
+Color | 3 | First byte is red value from 0-255, second is green, third is blue Bitflags | 8 | 8 true/false values, with the first being the least significant bit, eighth being the most significant bit Varlong | 1 - 10 | Variable length integer, follows unsigned LEB128 format String | 1+ | Begins with a Varlong expressing the byte length of the string, the bytes that follow are the string's content, UTF-8 encoded
 Array | 1+ | Begins with a Varlong expressing the length of the array, the elements follow directly after without any gap.
 Type of element is known from context

 ### Extended
 #### Full user info
 - User ID
+- String (name)
 - Color
-- String (name)

 #### Full participant info
 - Varlong (participant ID)